 Beth Baur (Co-founder/Director/ Teacher) has been a professional actor and instructor for over 30 years and has worked with such luminaries as Tommy Tune, George Burns and Lanford Wilson.
 She has performed in National Tours, Off-Broadway, Regional theatre and has done over 200 network commercials and corporate industrial films, as well as voice-overs and print.
 Beth has also been a theatre educator for over 25 years.
 She is a three-time "Honorable Mention" recipient for the Excellence in Theater Education Tony Award for her outstanding work with the award-winning MHS Perfroming Arts Academy.
 Beth has served as Co-Director of NJSDA for 15 years, creating a comprehensive multi-level program for actors unrivaled in N.J.
 She is one of N.J's top college audition coaches with students gaining acceptance to the country's top BFA Acting and MT programs.
 She is an adjunct professor at Montclair State University as part of the BFA Film program, teaching Acting for the Director.
 Beth has directed several productions throughout the state including the award winning original productions of Stand Up! and El Otro Lado and Dis-connect.
 She directed the independent film, REEL WOMEN.
 Beth received her BFA at the Conservatory of Theatre Arts at Webster University and was selected to be included in that year's "Who's Who of American Colleges".
 Beth was nominated for best actress by the LA Film Festival for her title role in the short film, Mother.
 She is a proud member of AEA SAG/AFTRA.

-Gary Lynch (Director/ Teacher) has been a professional actor for over 40 years.
+Gary Lynch (Executive Director/ Teacher) has been a professional actor for over 40 years.
 He made his Broadway debut in the Original Broadway Production of Les Miserables, splitting time on the barricades between the roles of Jean Provaire and Inspector Javert.
 He originated the role of Sam Carmichael in Mamma Mia! for the North American and US Premieres, as well as the Pre-Broadway 1st National Tour receiving two National Broadway Nominations.
 He spent 4 years in the Pre-Broadway 1st National Tour of Dirty Dancing as Max Kellerman and most recently starred as Gyp DeCarlo in Jersey Boys with the inagurual international production for NCL-Dodger Theatricals.
 He has starred in numorous Off Broadway, Regional, Stock and International productions and has worked at many notable theaters including; Lincoln Center, Papermill Playhouse, The Lambs Theater, Musical Theater Works, Westchester Broadway and the York Theater.
 He is a former TV host for MTV/VH-1 Networks and has sung the National Anthem for over 20 professional sports teams including; NBA,NHL,MLB,NFL and NASCAR.
 Gary has taught all levels of the acting program at NJSDA over the last 15 years.
-He initiated the Black Box Project at the school and has directed numerous productions including; Baby with the Bathwater, The Dining Room, Bedtime Stories, Office Hours and Jenny's House of Joy; Hairspray and Brothers Grimm Spectacularthon for NJSDA's Encore Youth Theater.
+He initiated the Black Box Project at the school and has directed numerous productions including; Baby with the Bathwater, The Dining Room, Bedtime Stories, Office Hours and Jenny's House of Joy; Hairspray and Brothers Grimm Spectacularthon for NJSDA's Encore Youth Theater and most recently Almost, Maine for Cranford High School.
 Gary is a Proud member of AEA SAG/AFTRA and is married to Co-Director Beth Baur.

 Robert Sapoff (Co-Founder/Director Emeritus/Teacher) has been profiled on ABC News, CNN, NY 1 News and in the Star Ledger, Herald News, and Daily Record.
 A professional actor and instructor for over 30 years, his theatre credits include the role of Harpo in the Off-Broadway revival of "The Cocoanuts", which was named one of the 10 best Off-Broadway productions of the year.
 Bob has appeared on Nickelodeon and in countless television commercials (including a Clio Award winner) and print work nationwide.
 He is the founder and executive director of NJSDA's own professional improv troupes: "Nutty By Nature" (now in its 22nd year), which tours the NY/NJ metropolitan area and "On The Spot".
 Since 2008 he has been an adjunct professor in the film department of Montclair State University where he teaches "Acting for Filmmakers".
 Bob also leads corporate workshops in improv and acting.
 In his 30+ years as a teacher, Bob has taught over 2,000 students.